 Data Persistence and Identifier Basics in JENTIS

 When JENTIS is installed on a website it will immediately set a user identifier to recognize multiple events (ie. “pageviews”) from the same client (a website visitors browser software).
-This is a (first party) cookie-based technology and the details on those are found here: JENTIS Cookies
+This is a (first party) cookie-based technology and the details on that topic are found here: JENTIS Cookies

-By default this cookie is set automatically when the JENTIS code snippet is loaded on the website.
-This behaviour is not natively connected to consent informations and can not be changed as this cookie is mandatory for JENTIS software to operate.
+By default the JENTIS user id cookie is set automatically when the JENTIS code snippet is loaded on the website.
+This behavior is not natively connected to consent informations and can not be changed as this cookie is mandatory for JENTIS software to operate.

 Any further data stream and tracking can be utilized with fully anonymized data that is not linkable to each other.
 For example we can generate a random value as a client id for Google Analytics or pseudonymize that value, so it will not be random on every single hit but will be consistent (the value will be hashed in this hypothetical scenario).
 All options are available to your fingertips.
 More technical details on the anonymization and pseudonymization functions can be found here: Anonymization Pseudonymization Functions